-Inside and Outside Perspectives on Legitimacy: The Implications of Incentive-Incompatibility
+Inside and Outside Perspectives on Institutions: An Economic Theory of the Noble Lie

 JEL Classification: C73, A13